-Before people could shout out “the king is dead, long live the king”, on the 14th of December 1825 coup d’etat took place in the Senate Square in St. Petersburg.
-It was the time of interregnum between the death of Alexander I and accession of Nicolas I. The perfect opportunity to be seized by the participants of the revolt.
+Before people could shout out “the king is dead, long live the king”, on the 14th of December (26th on new calendar) 1825 coup d’etat took place in the Senate Square in St. Petersburg.
+It was the time of interregnum between the death of Alexander I and the accession of Nicolas I. The perfect opportunity to be seized by the participants of the revolt.

 What forced them to organize that uprising?

 Some years before.

 During the Great Patriotic War of 1812 against Napoleon, the participants of those events who came from the aristocratic class, could watch western society and compare it with the Russian one.
 No doubt, Russian officers were shocked to experience the life of nations free from serfdom, while occupying Western Europe.
 They realized that monarchical power was limited there.
 Napoleon was vanquished.
 On return to Russia, the military officers decided to found some secret societies to fight against serfdom.
 They were full of liberal ideas.

 Since the mid-1820 the Northern society and the Southern one had been preparing for the uprising when Alexander I suddenly died.
 Although the revolt was poorly organized, they decided not to waste time.

 On the 14th of December 1825 over 3000 rebels showed up on the Senate Square.
 They were totally broken.

 5 leaders of the uprising were sentenced to death by hanging.

 Serfdom was officially abolished just in 1861.